Containers for program windows

 </StyleList>

-The application list is defined by the set of programs running concurrently and displaying to the front-end (these can be child programs started with RUN WITHOUT WAITING).
-The window list is defined by the set of windows opened by the current program and opened by all child programs started with a waiting RUN.
+The application list shows the set of programs running concurrently and displaying in the front-end window container, these can be child programs started with RUN WITHOUT WAITING.

 With GAS and a web browser, the browser tabs display titles of regular windows, using the windowType="normal" (default) style attribute: Titles of windows defines as modal with windowType="modal" style attribute are not displayed in the browser tab caption.

-By default, the application list is visible to the end user in the sidebar, and the window list is displayed on the top left in the chromebar.
-Both lists can be hidden individually, by using the following UserInterface style attributes:
+By default, the application list is visible to the end user in the SideBarRail.
+It can be hidden by using the following UserInterface style attribute:

 <StyleList>